 Fair question.
 How would you respond to such a query, if pressed by an employee?
-In fact, this sort of thing did happen, back in the day.
+In fact, this sort of thing does come up, and here’s an example:

 In the early days of instrumentation-based toxic gas detection, the steel industry was a major part of the business, and carbon monoxide was the biggie.
 Large amounts of CO are produced by blast furnaces, converters, and coke ovens.
 While certain old-school instruments were installed, based on the use of Hopcalite® catalysts for example, much work was done with detector tubes.

 Often, such work involved employees pulling detector tube samples, every few minutes, for their entire shift.

 To prove our mettle, Interscan CO monitors were installed close to these employees, and to demonstrate that they were working, CO calibration gas would be plumbed into the units or a planned basis, thus causing a faux alarm.
 As you can imagine, considerable effort was put into notifying nearby workers that this “alarm” was really an alarm-test exercise.
 After several weeks of testing, the union was satisfied that our instruments would do do the job.

 So, the easiest way to prove that an instrument works is to challenge it with a known gas standard, making sure that everyone knows that this is an alarm-test exercise.
 But, what do you do when you don’t have a known gas standard on hand?
 After all, our SENSOR EXPRESS® program was created to free customers from the burden of performing gas calibration.
 The program is essential for those compounds such as hydrogen peroxide and peracetic acid for which no commercial calibration standard even exists.